tschmid/tinyos-2.x/apps/AntiTheft/README.txt

 AntiTheft is a demo "antitheft" application.
 The accompanying tutorial-slides.ppt Powerpoint file is a tutorial for TinyOS that uses AntiTheft to introduce various aspects of TinyOS and its services.
+The slides are also available in PDF format in tutorial-slides.pdf (but with animation missing).

 AntiTheft can detect theft by:
 - light level (a dark mote is a mote that has been stolen and placed in